sagemath/trac_to_gh/Issue 4072.md

 # Issue 4072: Fix issue in trait_names in the sage0 interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4072

 Original creator: mhansen